 Is there a time commitment in terms of how long a host is expected to lead a group after completing the training?

-Our hope is that each new group takes on a vibrancy and energy that serves as the fuel for ongoing connection, but there is not a requirement on our end.
+We require a one-year commitment to hosting your monthly Grateful Gathering.
+Our hope is that each new group takes on a vibrancy and energy that serves as the fuel for ongoing connection.
 Some of our current groups have been meeting monthly since the program was originally launched five years ago!